 Before a bone marrow transplant, blood-forming stem cells are collected from your blood.
 You then receive high doses of chemotherapy to destroy your diseased bone marrow.
 Then your stem cells are infused into your body, where they travel to your bones and begin rebuilding your bone marrow.

 - Radiation therapy.
-This treatment uses beams of energy, such as X-rays and protons, to damage myeloma cells and stop their growth.
-Radiation therapy may be used to quickly shrink myeloma cells in a specific area — for instance, when a collection of abnormal plasma cells form a tumor (plasmacytoma) that's causing pain or destroying a bone.
+Radiation therapy uses high-powered energy beams from sources such as X-rays and protons to kill cancer cells.
+It may be used to quickly shrink myeloma cells in a specific area — for instance, when a collection of abnormal plasma cells form a tumor (plasmacytoma) that's causing pain or destroying a bone.

 How treatments are used